ANOTHER MUSICAL MUSING, 10 May 2025 –“Mothers’ Day Tunes From Those Sweet Old Days”

 And, of course, here’s the grandfather of the genre!

 Despite the name of this duo, this is a fun take on this old chestnut of a clock song from the 1840s.
-Click or tap on the next image for a bit of musical fun by a duo that seems to have stood the test of time!
+Click or tap on the triangle in the next image for a bit of musical fun by a duo that seems to have stood the test of time!

 And, how about a different kind of “savings time?”